2005 Daytona 500: Race summary

 The race restarted with six laps to go.
 With five to go, Earnhardt Jr. briefly took the lead, but Stewart retook it on the next lap.
 The two drivers raced side-by-side until Earnhardt Jr. retook the lead.
 Gordon took the lead before the 11th caution came out with three laps to go.
 The caution came out when Kasey Kahne was on the outside moving forward from the 8th position trying keep his momentum up and move into the top 6 or so, as Kurt Busch made a pass on Tony Stewart, who was in the lead; but Jeff Gordon was also fighting on the outside with Stewart for the lead; Kahne slid up the race track hard probably due to a cut tire and as he did so, his teammate Jeremy Mayfield in the 19 car apparently got into the back of him as well and Kahne went into the wall.
 He could not get off the wall until about the middle of the backstretch, when NASCAR finally brought out the caution.
 Kahne would end up scored 22nd after being crashed while running 7th and possibly moving up into the top 5 to contend for the win.
 Oddly as the cars came around for the green flag Kahne's teammate Jeremy Mayfield came down to pit road from running 9th on the track, but apparently returned to the race and would end up finishing a position behind his teammate.

 The race length of 200 laps and 500 miles was completed under yellow, so a green-white-checker finish would take place.
 The race restarted on lap 202 with two laps to go.
-Despite much activity behind him, Gordon was able to hold off Kurt Busch and Earnhardt Jr. to win his third Daytona 500 victory.
+Despite much activity behind him, Gordon was able to hold off Kurt Busch and Earnhardt Jr. to win his third Daytona 500.

 This was the third-slowest Daytona 500 to go the distance, with only both the 1960 and 2011 races were slower.
 Two other runnings of this race in the 2000s were also slower, but they both were rain-shortened.